the-mikael-johansson/google-cloud-platform/corona/README.md

 ## Known issues

-Both corona-source and corona-slack-bot are deployed as cloud functions and have very often cold boots that exceeds Slack's limit of 3 seconds.
-A permanent service without cold boots would solve the issue.
+Both corona-source and corona-slack-bot are deployed as cloud functions and have very often [Cold Starts](https://mikhail.io/serverless/coldstarts/gcp/) that exceeds Slack's limit of 3 seconds.
+A service that doesn't scale down to zero would solve the issue.
 Currently the requests takes 1,5 s - 11 s.
+A dirty hack is to set Cloud Schedulerer to periodically triggers the services in order to keep them warm.

 ## Build and deploy